-Arts and entertainment are thriving, and the region regularly hosts international festivals and world class exhibitions.
-The region hosts the only non-metropolitan program of Perth International Arts Festival events, a highly regarded art prize and an annual art trail.
+Arts and entertainment are thriving, and the region regularly hosts popular festivals and world class exhibitions, including a highly regarded art prize and an annual art trail.
 Albany opened the spectacular $70 million Albany Entertainment Centre in 2010 and Katanning has upgraded its entertainment venue for hinterland audiences.

 Housing is affordable and available in a wide range of styles from urban units to family homes to rural retreats.